Ayesha-Imr/SHIFT-Extension/README.md

-# SHIFT - Eco-Friendly Product Analyzer
+# SHIFT - AI-Powered Browser Extension 🌱

 Make your shift towards a more sustainable lifestyle today.
 SHIFT is a Chrome extension that helps you analyze the sustainability and eco-friendliness of products and discover eco-friendly alternatives.
 With SHIFT, you can make informed, greener choices effortlessly.